Your Sunburn Might Be Affecting Your Acne, Here’s How to Deal

 Of all skin obstacles we desperately try to avoid running into in the summertime, sunburn is at the top of our list.
 We know the importance of slathering ourselves in sunscreen and reapplying SPF whenever we’re out in the sun — but for those of us with oily, acne-prone skin, using greasy SPF over our pimples makes us uncomfortable, and sometimes, we burn in these areas.
-For the times that sunburns on your pimples happens, we spoke to dermatologist Joshua Zeichner, MD, Director of Cosmetic & Clinical Research at Mount Sinai Hospital to get the low down on what to do.
+For the times that sunburns on your pimples happen, we spoke to board-certified dermatologist and Skincare.com expert, Joshua Zeichner, MD, to get the lowdown on what to do.

 Does Sunburn Worsen Acne?

 According to Dr. Zeichner, sunburn doesn’t necessarily worsen acne, but it can interfere with acne treatment.
 “Sunburns lead to irritation and inflammation in the skin, which can make treating acne worse,” he says.
 “And many acne medications are irritating to the skin themselves, so you may not be able to use them if you get sunburned.”

 What to Do If You Get a Sunburn on Top of Acne